 Half and Half / 8 oz.

 Pad of butter

 Salt and Pepper

 Even as fresh as these asparagus are, I still cut off the ends (about 3 inches) and make a fifteen-minute stock in my soup pot boiling them in a quart of water.
 I discard them in case they have remnant fiber strands.
 I then add a quart of chicken stock, chopped onion, garlic, and potatoes.
-Add the next third of the asparagus in one-inch slices and simmer twenty-minutes.
+Add the next third of the asparagus in one-inch slices and simmer for twenty minutes.
 I use an immersion blender for a quick spin, but it is not necessary if you like the chunks.
-Near the end, I add the chopped asparagus tips, half and half, butter, Tarragon, salt and pepper, and simmer for fifteen minutes.
+Near the end, I add the chopped asparagus tips, half and half, butter, Tarragon, salt, and pepper, and simmer for fifteen minutes.